 Note: The fuel consumption data shown here are from Argus/WLPGA with the exception of the period 2010-2013, which are from the International Energy Agency; Argus/WLPGA data for that period alone are much higher, apparently because they include off-road use in fork-lift trucks.
-The jump in vehicle numbers in 2010 and 2011 was due to a surge in sale of OEM Autogas vehicles to households, with lower average mileage than commercial fleet vehicles and taxis.
+The jump in vehicle numbers in 2010 and 2011 was due to a surge in sales of OEM Autogas vehicles to households, with lower average mileage than commercial fleet vehicles and taxis.
+Source: WLPGA/Argus (2019); IEA databases.

 The number of Autogas vehicles declined progressively through the 2000s, but jumped to over 260 000 by 2013 as a result of a surge in new conversions and record OEM vehicle sales of over 75 500 in 2010.
-However, both conversions and OEM sales have since almost dried up: sales totalled just 325 and conversions 551 in 2016.
-OEM sales still make up the majority of new LPG vehicle registrations.
-Six few carmakers - Alfa Romeo, Citroën, Dacia, Fiat, Opel and Piaggio - currently market OEM Autogas vehicles in France.
+However, both conversions and OEM sales have since almost dried up.
+OEM sales still make up most new LPG vehicle registrations.
+Six carmakers - Alfa Romeo, Citroën, Dacia, Fiat, Opel and Piaggio - currently market OEM Autogas vehicles in France.
 In an effort to stimulate sales, Fiat recently cut the price of the Autogas version of its Tipo model to the same as that of the gasoline version.
 Dacia launched Euro 6 LPG versions for its entire vehicle portfolio (six models) in 2017.
-The total number of Autogas vehicles on the road in France dwindled to 198 000 at end-2017, or about 0.5% of the total car fleet.
-There were still 1 610 refuelling stations across the country - barely fewer than in the early 2000s - with every metropolitan region well-served.
+The total number of Autogas vehicles on the road in France dwindled to 195 000 at end-2018, or about 0.5% of the total car fleet.
+There were still around 1 600 refuelling stations across the country - barely fewer than in the early 2000s - with every metropolitan region well-served.

 Government incentives for Autogas date back to 1996, when a policy was adopted of encouraging the use of Autogas (and CNG) through a sharp reduction in the excise duty on the fuel and the introduction of a range of other fiscal and regulatory measures.
-The duty was held constant between 1999 and 2014 at 6 euro cents/litre, but has since been raised each year, reaching 9.2 cents in 2017 (Table B6.1).
+The duty was held constant between 1999 and 2014 at 6 euro cents/litre, but has since been raised each year, reaching 11.5 cents in 2018 (Table B6.1).
 But the duties on gasoline and diesel, already much higher, have also been increasing steadily.
-The duty on diesel, in particular, has risen significantly since 2012.3 The average excise-duty differential with Autogas in 2017 stood at 45.4 cents/litre for diesel - the leading road-transport fuel in France - and 56.7 cents/litre for gasoline.
-In addition, the government introduced a small carbon tax in 2015, further increasing the price differential between Autogas and the other two fuels.4 As a result of the lower excise and carbon taxes on Autogas, its price at the pump was 40% lower than that of diesel and 46% lower than that of gasoline in 2017.
+The duty on diesel in particular has risen significantly since 2012.
+The average exciseduty differential with Autogas in 2018 stood at 49.3 cents/litre for diesel - the leading road-transport fuel in France - and 57.6 cents/litre for gasoline.
+In addition, the government introduced a small carbon tax in 2015, further increasing the price differential between Autogas and the other two fuels.
+As a result of the lower excise and carbon taxes on Autogas, its price at the pump was 43% lower than that of diesel and 46% lower than that of gasoline in 2018.